cloud-gov/cg-site/content/docs/getting-started/setup.md

 1. [Install the Cloud Foundry CLI](https://docs.cloudfoundry.org/devguide/installcf/install-go-cli.html). (cloud.gov is based on Cloud Foundry.)
 1. Confirm the installation by running `cf -v` -- this should return a version number.

 1. Log in with a command as explained below.
-Select the East/West or GovCloud instructions based on where your applications are located.
-If you're not sure which environment to select, ask a teammate or [ask support]({{< relref "docs/help.md" >}}).
+Select the East/West or GovCloud instructions based on where your spaces are located.
+If you're not sure which environment to select, GovCloud is the main environment for new sandbox accounts and new teams.
+You can also ask a teammate or [ask support]({{< relref "docs/help.md" >}}).

 {{% eastwest %}}
 **If you're at GSA or EPA and you log in with your agency account:**